JosephLeKH/GrantMate/README.md

 ## 📖 The Problem

-Project Homeless Connect (PHC), a San Francisco nonprofit serving 15,000+ individuals experiencing homelessness annually, faces a critical challenge: **a funding cliff**.
-As public grants become increasingly scarce, they must pivot to private foundation funding to survive.
+Project Homeless Connect (PHC), a San Francisco nonprofit serving 15,000+ individuals experiencing homelessness annually, faces a critical funding challenge.
+As public grants become increasingly competitive, they need to apply to more private foundations to sustain operations.

-### The Real Impact
+### The Real Challenge

-**Each grant application takes a full week to complete**, and PHC needs to submit dozens per year to remain sustainable.
-The process is grueling:
+**Grant applications take significant time to complete** - often a week or more per application.
+For a small nonprofit that needs to submit multiple grants per year, this creates real problems:

-- 📝 **Lengthy applications** with complex requirements
+- 📝 **Complex requirements** - Applications are lengthy with specific formatting
-- 🎯 **Sponsor-specific tailoring** - each funder has unique priorities
+- 🎯 **Sponsor-specific tailoring** - Each funder has unique priorities and language
-- 📊 **Data synthesis** - gathering statistics, outcomes, and impact stories from scattered sources
+- 📊 **Data gathering** - Statistics and impact stories are scattered across documents
-- ⏰ **Time-intensive** - pulling staff away from direct service delivery
+- ⏰ **Staff capacity** - Time spent writing grants means less time serving the community

-**This isn't about slapping AI on everything.** This is about solving a genuine, urgent problem: **How can we help nonprofits survive by drastically reducing the time to write high-quality grant applications?**
+This project addresses a real problem: helping nonprofits write grant applications more efficiently without sacrificing quality.

 ---